vladd08/Licenta-2018/README.md

 # UPT - Licenta-2018
-Design patterns for a full stack web application
+Design patterns for a full stack web application.